 You are almost done with your application!
 Review your application and make sure all the sections are complete.

-As you submit your application, you will be asked to confirm your academic information and whether you’d like to share it with scholarship agencies, counselors, etc. This is where you will also pay your application fees using either a check/mail or credit card.
-You will pay US$70 to apply to one UC campus.
-If you apply to more than one campus, you will pay US$70 for each additional campus selected.
+As you submit your application, you will be asked to confirm your academic information and whether you’d like to share it with scholarship agencies, counsellors, etc. This is where you will also pay your application fees using either a check/mail or credit card.
+You will pay US$80 to apply to one UC campus (or US$95 for out-of-state applicants).
+If you apply to more than one campus, you will pay US$80 for each additional campus selected.
 The application will calculate your application fee automatically.
 You can also apply for a fee waiver if you did not qualify for one while you were filling out the application.

 Once you apply, you will receive a confirmation to your email with your UC application ID number, which is used to access various student portals and the admission decisions!